Deftly/notes/Go/learning_go/2_primitive_types_and_declarations.md

 x, y := 30, "hello"
 ```

 The limitation of `:=` is that it is not legal outside of a function.
-SO for package level variables you must use `var`.
+So for package level variables you must use `var`.

 When choosing which style to use always choose what makes your intent clearest.
 The most common declaration style within a function is `:=`, though there are a few situations within functions where you should avoid `:=`.
 - When initializing a variable to its zero value, use `var x int`.
 This makes it clear that the zero value is intended.